 In 2011 the Namibian government initiated negotiations with Iran regarding holding in trust the Iranian 15% share in Rossing while UN sanctions on Iran apply, or Epangelo buying that share.

 Paladin's Langer Heinrich is 50 km south-southeast of Rossing, in the Namib Park, and 80 km from the coast.
 It was bought by Paladin Resources Ltd (now Paladin Energy) in 2002.
 The open pit mine commenced operation late in 2006 with 1000 tU/yr capacity.
 The ore occurs over 15 km in a palaeochannel system, some 50m deep.
 Some vanadium is present in the carnotite mineral.
 There is a conventional hard rock mill with an alkaline leaching circuit.

-Production in 2012 was 1960 tU.
-Stage 2 development boosted production capacity to 1430 tU/yr in 2009, and Stage 3 takes production to 2000 tU/yr from late 2011 at a cost of US$ 100 million.
+Production in 2012 was 1960 tU, and the first half of 2013: 996 tU.
+Stage 2 development boosted production capacity to 1430 tU/yr in 2009, and Stage 3 took it to 2000 tU/yr from late 2011 at a cost of US$ 100 million.
 A heap leach to produce about 400 tU/yr from low-grade ore by mid 2014 is proposed for stage 4, in moving towards 3850 tU/yr production level.
 AMEC Minproc is undertaking a definitive feasibility study on this.